suned/pfun/docs/effectful_but_side_effect_free.md

 In the next section, we will discuss this _dependency injection_ capability of `Effect` in detail.

 ## The Module Pattern
-This section is dedicated to the environment type `R`.
+This section is dedicated to the dependency type `R`.
 In most examples we have looked at so far, `R` is parameterized with `object`.
 This means that it can safely be called with any value (since all Python values are sub-types of `object`).
-This is mostly useful when you're working with effects that don't use the environment argument for anything, in which case any value will do.
+This is mostly useful when you're working with effects that don't use the dependency argument for anything, in which case any value will do.

 In the previous section we saw how the `R` parameter of `Effect` can be used for dependency injection.
-But what happens when we try to combine two effects with different environment types with `and_then`?
-The `Effect` instance returned by `and_then` must have an environment type that is a combination of the environment types of both the combined effects, since the environment passed to the combined effect is also passed to the other effects.
+But what happens when we try to combine two effects with different dependency types with `and_then`?
+The `Effect` instance returned by `and_then` must have a dependency type that is a combination of the dependency types of both the combined effects, since the dependency passed to the combined effect is also passed to the other effects.

-Consider for example this effect, that uses the `execute` function from above to get database results, and combines it with a function `make_request` that calls an api, and requires a `Credentials` instance as the environment type:
+Consider for example this effect, that uses the `execute` function from above to get database results, and combines it with a function `make_request` that calls an api, and requires a `Credentials` instance as the dependency type:

 ```python
 class Credentials: